 Nilda Ruiz (Chair of Portfolio Review Committee), President and CEO, Asociación Puertorriqueños en Marcha.
-Since 2005, Ms. Ruiz has served as President and CEO of Asociación Puertorriqueños en Marcha, Inc. ("APM"), a prominent Latino-founded agency committed to helping thousands of seniors and families lift themselves from poverty.
-From 1999 to 2005, Ms. Ruiz served as Senior Community Development Director for the East Coast for UnidosUS (formerly National Council of La Raza), the largest national constituency-based Hispanic organization.
-She serves on the board of the Urban Affairs Coalition and PNC Advisory Committee; previously served as a mayoral appointee to the Philadelphia Planning Commission, the Temple University Economic Opportunities Advisory Committee, and Pennsylvania Governor Tom Wolf's Steering Committee; and was appointed by Philadelphia Mayor Jim Kenney to serve on the Vision Zero Taskforce.
-She is also President of the National Puerto Rican Agenda and serves on the Affordable Housing Advisory Council for the Federal Home Loan Bank of Pittsburgh.
+Since 2005, Ms. Ruiz has served as President and CEO of Asociación Puertorriqueños en Marcha ("APM").
+Under Ms. Ruiz's leadership, APM has become one of the most prominent Latino-founded agencies in the nation, receiving numerous awards for its transformative work helping thousands of families lift themselves out of poverty and bringing over a billion dollars of investments into North Philadelphia.
+Prior to APM, Ms. Ruiz served as Senior Community Development Director for the East Coast for UnidosUS.
+Ms. Ruiz serves on the boards of the Urban Affairs Coalition and PNC Advisory Committee and is the president of the National Puerto Rican Agenda.
+Previously, Ms. Ruiz served as a mayoral appointee to the Philadelphia Planning Commission, the Temple University Economic Opportunities Advisory Committee, and Pennsylvania Governor Tom Wolf's Steering Committee.
 Ms. Ruiz received a BS from Temple University and an MBA from Easter College.
 Term ends on March 31, 2022.

-Nicole Arnaboldi, Asset Management Senior Executive, Senior Advisor, Credit Suisse.
-Ms. Arnaboldi formerly served as the Vice Chairman of Credit Suisse Asset Management, and has had a long career in the private investment field, including overseeing the firm's private equity and related activities.
-She served as a Senior Advisor to Credit Suisse until June 2020, and now serves as a board member for Manulife (parent of John Hancock), Commonfund, Merit Hill Capital, Prep for Prep, and the Dean's Advisory Board at Harvard Law School, and recently has served on the Harvard University Task Force on Skills and Employability.
+Nicole Arnaboldi, Partner, Oak Hill Capital.
+Ms. Arnaboldi is a partner at Oak Hill Capital Management.
+She formerly served as the Vice Chairman of Credit Suisse Asset Management and has had a long career in the private investment field, including overseeing the firm's private equity and related activities.
+Ms. Arnaboldi serves as a board member for Manulife (parent of John Hancock), Commonfund, Merit Hill Capital, Prep for Prep, and the Dean's Advisory Board at Harvard Law School, and recently served on the Harvard University Task Force on Skills and Employability.
 Ms. Arnaboldi received a BA from Harvard College, MBA from Harvard Business School, and a JD from Harvard Law School.
 Term ends on March 31, 2023.

 Greg Belinfanti, Senior Managing Director, One Equity Partners.
 Mr. Belinfanti is a Senior Managing Director and Investment Committee member at One Equity Partners, focusing on healthcare and business service industries.
 Prior to joining One Equity Partners in 2006, Mr. Belinfanti served as Vice President in the Investment Banking division of Lehman Brothers.
-He formerly served on boards for Celltrion and EGS and currently serves on the boards of PS Logistics, Ernest Health, Simplura, The Results Companies, and One Link.
+He formerly served on boards for Athrocare, Prodigy, Simplura, Celltrion, and EGS and currently serves on the boards of PS Logistics, Ernest Health, Adapt Health, AMT, The Results Companies, and One Link.
 Mr. Belinfanti received a BA in Politics from New York University and a JD from Harvard Law School.
-Term ends on March 31, 2021.
+Term ends on March 31, 2024.

 Zack Boyers, Chairman & Chief Executive Officer, US Bancorp Community Development Corporation.
-Mr. Boyers is the Chairman and Chief Executive Officer of US Bancorp Community Development Corporation, providing leadership and strategic direction to a team of more than 400 people who manage tax credit and lending opportunities in the community development arena nationwide.
+Mr. Boyers is the Chairman and Chief Executive Officer of US Bancorp Community Development

+Corporation, providing leadership and strategic direction to a team of more than 400 people who manage tax credit and lending opportunities in the community development arena nationwide.
 Mr. Boyers serves on the boards of Urban Strategies, St. Louis Regional Chamber, Forward Through Ferguson, and Invest STL, and serves on the National Advisory Council of the Brown School of Social Work at Washington University and on the Regional Advisory Council of IFF.
 Mr. Boyers received a BA from Harvard College and an MBA from Washington University.
 Term ends on March 31, 2023.